cainenielsen/game/README.md

 ## research

 when using classes in js is it best to use multiple listeners for events when extending multiple layers?

+## Projects

+### Render Box

+- Separate games and levels
+- Develop a process for getting the dimentions of the camera as it follows the player
+- Update the level to accept a JSON input of tiles and render those tiles based on the render box around the player